- Significant Matters

 Our imperative is to provide industry role players with practical and cost-effective counsel throughout the property ’life cycle’, from structuring, acquisition, development, tenanting and financing, through to eventual disposal, drawing on the collective experience of some of Africa’s finest real estate legal practitioners.

-The acquisition of real estate by a purchaser very often represents a fundamental implementation step in a real estate venture’s life cycle.
-Conversely, for a seller, the disposal of real estate represents the final chapter in the seller’s real estate venture in respect of that property.
-Both seller and purchaser have important interests which require safeguarding.
-We ensure that the interests of our principal (whether the seller or the purchaser) are protected in a practical and solutions orientated manner.
+- Acquisitions and disposals: Both seller and purchaser have important interests which require safeguarding.
+We ensure that the interests of our principal (whether the seller or the purchaser) are protected in a practical and solutions-orientated manner.

 ‘Esteemed real estate department equipped to support infrastructure, office, retail, hotel and residential developers across the full gamut of real estate law.
 Possesses expertise in compulsory land purchases and special economic zones, as well as handling high-value asset transactions, notably in the retail sector.
 Frequently negotiates commercial leases and demonstrates specialism in construction disputes and conservancy.’